dhellmann/pymotw-3/source/re/index.rst

 id has a couple of disadvantages.
 From a practical standpoint, as the expression changes, the groups must be counted again and every reference may need to be updated.
-The other disadvantage is that only 99 references can be made this way, because if the id number is three digits long it will be interpreted as an octal character value instead of a group reference.
-On the other hand, if there are more than 99 groups in an expression, there will be more serious maintenance challenges than not being able to refer to some of the groups in the expression.
+The other disadvantage is that only 99 references can be made using the standard back-reference syntax ``\n``, because if the id number is three digits long it will be interpreted as an octal character value instead of a group reference.
+An alternate back-reference syntax for numbered groups, ``\g<num>``, disambiguates ``\g<x>y`` from ``\xy`` and works for more references, but only when passed in the replacement argument to :func:`sub`, and cannot be used to create a back-reference within an expression.
+Of course, if there are more than 99 groups in an expression, there will be more serious maintenance challenges than not being able to refer to all of them.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 're_refer_to_group.py'))